ibm-cloud-architecture/refarch-analytics/docs/DSX/README.md

 # Data Science eXperience
 This article presents how to get started on DSX running on ICP 2.1.
-This is an education material build from our own skill ramp-up.
+This is an education material built from our own skill ramp-up.
-The server used is https://169.46.44.164:31843/
+The server used is https://172.16.40.131:31843/
-You can register or use one of e CASE userid as a set up a LDAP server connected to DSX.

 # Learn with Basic notebooks
 ## Spark and notebook